-Before deciding on one of these, read Insects and Spiders 101 for an idea of the factors you should consider before choosing one of these pets.
+Before deciding on your new pet, it is important to educate yourself on keeping insects and spiders for an idea of the factors you should consider before choosing one of these pets.
 Some of these may be illegal where you live, so you need to check into your local laws as well.

 Ant farms are an interesting way to keep insects in the home.
 Easy to keep and fascinating to watch, ants are truly low maintenance pets.
 Just don't let them escape!
 The easiest way to obtain ants and start a colony is by purchasing a commercial ant farm.

 Tarantulas have been popular as pets for quite some time now.
 Tarantulas are venomous, but many species produce no more of a reaction in people than a bee sting.
 The degree of reaction will vary with the species, the person, and the amount of venom injected.
 There is a danger of having an allergic reaction to the venom, however, including anaphylactic shock.
 Beginners should seek out a well-known, docile, safe species from a reputable source.

 There are several hundred species of tarantula, and some are more aggressive than others, and a potential owner must be sure of what they are getting.
 A reputable breeder or source will help a person decide on an appropriate species and educate them on proper care and handling.
 Owners must be aware of the potential dangers and liabilities of owning a venomous pet.
 Care is definitely required when handling tarantulas, as much for the protection of the spider as the owner—even a short fall can be injurious and tarantulas can be quite skittish.